jackson-at-bentley/fir/README.md

 Absolutely!
 Take a look at the integration folder, which has `test-connector.ts`.
 It's the same test connector in `connector-framework` but it's written in `fir`.
 Currently it's hard-coded in version `1.0.0` so `fir` won't actually update the elements.

+### More iModel things

+`fir` supports these iModel things.

+- Elements with the `Element` type.
+- Models with the `Model` type.
+- Aspects with the `Aspect` type.
+Use `Meta` for external source aspects.
+Note the `aspects` property on `Element`.
+The caveat is that aspects cannot have navigation properties until the iTwin API allows you to get their ID.
+- Link-table relationships with the `Relationship` type.
+These take a little bit of care.
+They have an `anchor` property for provenance.
+You can't feed them to `sync` because if any part of a relationship changes it's considered a different relationship: anchor, class, source, or target.
+Use `put` instead.
+- Navigation properties by [extending or escaping the library](#extending-fir-). `fir` comes with the common ones, like parent-child relationships and element-model relationships.

 ### Growing taller

 Syncing an element requires specifying an awful lot of properties that probably seem redundant.
 Why should I have to define the BIS class of the element I want to insert?
 Or the code?
 Doesn't iTwin know how to make these things for me?